-Date Literal Range Example LAST_N_YEARS: n Starts 00:00:00 on January 1 of the previous year and continues through the end of December 31 of the previous n th year.
-SELECT Id FROM Opportunity WHERE CloseDate > LAST_N_YEARS:5 THIS_FISCAL_QUARTER Starts 00:00:00 on the first day of the current fiscal quarter and continues through the end of the last day of the fiscal quarter.
-The fiscal year is defined on the Fiscal Year page in Setup.
-LAST_FISCAL_QUARTER Starts 00:00:00 on the first day of the last fiscal quarter and continues through the end of the last day of that fiscal quarter.
-The fiscal year is defined on the Fiscal Year page in Setup.
-SELECT Id FROM Account WHERE CreatedDate > LAST_FISCAL_QUARTER NEXT_FISCAL_QUARTER Starts 00:00:00 on the first day of the next fiscal quarter and continues through the end of the last day of that fiscal quarter.
-The fiscal year is defined on the Fiscal Year page in Setup.
-SELECT Id FROM Account WHERE CreatedDate < NEXT_FISCAL_QUARTER NEXT_N_FISCAL QUARTERS: n Starts 00:00:00 on the first day of the next fiscal quarter and continues through the end of the last day of the n th fiscal quarter.
-The fiscal year is defined on the Fiscal Year page in Setup.
-SELECT Id FROM Account WHERE CreatedDate < NEXT_N_FISCAL_QUARTERS:6 LAST_N_FISCAL QUARTERS: n Starts 00:00:00 on the first day of the last fiscal quarter and continues through the end of the last day of the previous n th fiscal quarter.
-The fiscal year is defined on the Fiscal Year page in Setup.
-SELECT Id FROM Account WHERE CreatedDate > LAST_N_FISCAL_QUARTERS:6 THIS_FISCAL_YEAR Starts 00:00:00 on the first day of the current fiscal year and continues through the end of the last day of the fiscal year.
-The fiscal year is defined on the Fiscal Year page in Setup.
-SELECT Id FROM Opportunity WHERE CloseDate = THIS_FISCAL_YEAR LAST_FISCAL_YEAR Starts 00:00:00 on the first day of the last fiscal year and continues through the end of the last day of that fiscal year.
-The fiscal year is defined on the Fiscal Year page in Setup.
-SELECT Id FROM Opportunity WHERE CloseDate > LAST_FISCAL_YEAR NEXT_FISCAL_YEAR Starts 00:00:00 on the first day of the next fiscal year and continues through the end of the last day of that fiscal year.
-The fiscal year is defined on the Fiscal Year page in Setup.
-SELECT Id FROM Opportunity WHERE CloseDate < NEXT_FISCAL_YEAR NEXT_N_FISCAL YEARS: n Starts 00:00:00 on the first day of the next fiscal year and continues through the end of the last day of the nth fiscal year.
-The fiscal year is defined on the Fiscal Year page in Setup.
+Date Literal Range Example quarter.)
+The fiscal quarter is defined on the Fiscal Year page in Setup.
+NEXT_N_FISCAL QUARTERS: n Starts at 12:00:00 AM on the first day of the fiscal quarter after the current fiscal quarter and continues through the end of the last day of the nth fiscal quarter.
+(The range doesn't include the current fiscal quarter.)
+The fiscal quarter is defined on the Fiscal Year page in Setup.
+SELECT Id FROM Account WHERE CreatedDate = NEXT_N_FISCAL_QUARTERS:6 LAST_N_FISCAL QUARTERS: n Starts at 12:00:00 AM on the first day of the fiscal quarter n fiscal quarters ago and continues through the end of the last day of the previous fiscal quarter.
+(The range doesn't include the current fiscal quarter.)
+The fiscal quarter is defined on the Fiscal Year page in Setup.
+SELECT Id FROM Account WHERE CreatedDate > LAST_N_FISCAL_QUARTERS:6 N_FISCAL_QUARTERS_AGO: n Starts at 12:00:00 AM on the first day of the fiscal quarter n fiscal quarters before the current fiscal quarter and continues through the end of the last day of that fiscal quarter.
+SELECT Id FROM Opportunity WHERE CloseDate = N_FISCAL_QUARTERS_AGO:6 THIS_FISCAL_YEAR Starts at 12:00:00 AM on the first day of the current fiscal year and continues through the end of the last day of the fiscal year.
+The fiscal quarter is defined on the Fiscal Year page in Setup.
+SELECT Id FROM Opportunity WHERE CloseDate = THIS_FISCAL_YEAR LAST_FISCAL_YEAR Starts at 12:00:00 AM on the first day of the fiscal year before the current fiscal year and continues through the end of the last day of that fiscal year.
+The fiscal quarter is defined on the Fiscal Year page in Setup.
+SELECT Id FROM Opportunity WHERE CloseDate > LAST_FISCAL_YEAR NEXT_FISCAL_YEAR Starts at 12:00:00 AM on the first day of the fiscal year after the current fiscal year and continues through the end of the last day of that fiscal year.
+The fiscal quarter is defined on the Fiscal Year page in Setup.
+SELECT Id FROM Opportunity WHERE CloseDate < NEXT_FISCAL_YEAR NEXT_N_FISCAL YEARS: n Starts at 12:00:00 AM on the first day of the fiscal year after the current fiscal year and continues through the end of the last day of the nth fiscal year.
+(The range doesn't include the current fiscal year.)
+The fiscal quarter is defined on the Fiscal Year page in Setup.
+SELECT Id FROM Opportunity WHERE CloseDate = NEXT_N_FISCAL_YEARS:3 LAST_N_FISCAL YEARS: n Starts at 12:00:00 AM on the first day of the fiscal year n fiscal years ago and continues through the end of the last day of the fiscal year before the current fiscal year.
+(The range doesn't include the SELECT Id FROM Opportunity WHERE CloseDate = LAST_N_FISCAL_YEARS:3

-Date Literal Range Example LAST_N_FISCAL YEARS: n Starts 00:00:00 on the first day of the last fiscal year and continues through the end of the last day of the previous nth fiscal year.
-The fiscal year is defined on the Fiscal Year page in Setup.
-SELECT Id FROM Opportunity WHERE CloseDate > LAST_N_FISCAL_YEARS:3
+Date Literal Range Example current fiscal year.)
+The fiscal quarter is defined on the Fiscal Year page in Setup.
+N_FISCAL_YEARS_AGO: n , SELECT Id FROM Opportunity WHERE CloseDate = N_FISCAL_YEARS_AGO:3

-🙀 Note: If you've defined custom fiscal years in the Salesforce user interface and in any FISCAL date literals that you specify a range that is outside the years you've defined, an invalid date error is returned.
+To use FISCAL date literals, you must first define custom fiscal years in Salesforce.
+If you use FISCAL date literals and specify a time range outside of a defined fiscal year, an invalid date error is returned.